airbnb/css/javascript.md

   <a name="naming--camelCase"></a><a name="22.2"></a>
   - [23.2](#naming--camelCase) Use camelCase when naming objects, functions, and instances. eslint: [`camelcase`](https://eslint.org/docs/rules/camelcase.html)
+    Function names are typically verbs or verb phrases.
     ```javascript
     // bad
     const OBJEcttsssss = {};